Can crystal red shrimp live with cherry shrimp?

 2. Maintain Optimal Water Parameters: Consistently monitoring and maintaining appropriate water parameters will help reduce the risk of diseases.
 Sudden fluctuations in temperature, pH, GH, or KH can stress shrimp, making them more susceptible to illnesses.

 3. Regular Water Changes: Performing weekly water changes of 20-25% will help maintain water quality and remove harmful substances that may accumulate over time.
-Use dechlorinatedOpens in a new tab. water that matches the temperature and parameters of your tank when performing water changes.
+Use dechlorinated water that matches the temperature and parameters of your tank when performing water changes.

-4. Adequate Filtration: Utilize a high-quality filter, such as a sponge filter or hang-on-back filter with a sponge pre-filter, to ensure water clarity and remove harmful substances.
+4. Adequate Filtration: Utilize a high-quality filter, such as a sponge filterOpens in a new tab. or hang-on-back filter with a sponge pre-filter, to ensure water clarity and remove harmful substances.
 Regularly clean and maintain your filter to prevent the buildup of harmful bacteria and ensure its efficient operation.

 5. Balanced Diet: Providing a varied and nutritious diet will strengthen your shrimp’s immune system, making them less susceptible to diseases.
 A combination of algae, biofilm, commercial shrimp pellets, blanched vegetables, and occasional protein sources will keep your shrimp healthy.